Hero Background

 AARP BBB Rating

 The Better Business Bureau (BBB) helps customers find trustworthy businesses, tracks customer complaints, and offers complaint resolution services for customers and businesses.
-Their rating scale ranges from F to A+
+Their rating scale ranges from F to A+.

 AARP is BBB-accredited and rated A+, indicating the BBB believes they have exceptional customer relations skills.
 However, customers rate AARP 1.21/5, though this rating reflects customer opinions on all AARP services, not just life insurance.